 Red-winged Blackbirds, European Starlings, and Brown-headed Cowbirds / Kyle Bess / Audubon Photography Awards

 The Seattle Audubon master birder program is an incredible opportunity to learn about the birds of Washington state.
-Master birder is a two-semester course and education-for-service program focusing on the identification and natural history of Washington’s birds.
-Since its origin in 1988, the course has usually been offered every other year.
-Participants intensively study Northwest birds and serve as valuable resources for Seattle Audubon and the community.
+Participants intensively learn about birds, ecology, conservation, and more and serve as valuable resources for the community.

 The master birder class has the depth and rigor of a college-level ornithology class.
 Seattle Audubon subsidizes a significant portion of the expense of offering this class, with the grateful understanding that the volunteer hours that master birder grads contribute to Seattle Audubon are invaluable.

-To make the master birder program accessible to as many people as possible, Seattle Audubon is offering a sliding scale for this class fee.
-Within the limits of their budgets, we ask incoming master birder students to pay a minimum of $275 – up to a maximum of $825 to help defray the cost of this program.
-(The previous fee was $550, about half of the actual cost per participant.)
+To make the master birder program accessible to as many people as possible, Seattle Audubon is offering a sliding scale class fee.
+Within the limits of their budgets, we ask incoming students to pay what they can.

 Visual identification: Mountain Chickadee, Eastern Kingbird, Long-eared Owl, Green Heron, Golden-crowned Kinglet, European Starling, Northern Harrier, Peregrine Falcon, Glaucous-winged Gull, Hermit Thrush, Black Oystercatcher, Black-throated Gray Warbler, Western Meadowlark, Bohemian Waxwing, Red-necked Grebe, Pelagic Cormorant, Gadwall, Rough-legged Hawk, Rhinoceros Auklet, Fox Sparrow, Turkey Vulture, Tree Swallow, Bufflehead, Caspian Tern, Yellow Warbler, Pacific Loon, Anna’s Hummingbird, Harlequin, Hairy Woodpecker, Cooper’s Hawk